log2timeline/dfimagetools/docs/sources/Bodyfile-format.md

 For NTFS the convention `${MFT_ENTRY}-${SEQUENCE_NUMBER}` is used instead of the non-portable [metadata address](https://wiki.sleuthkit.org/index.php?title=Metadata_Address) used by the SleuthKit tools.

+## Mode_as_string value

+The mode_as_string value contains a POSIX file mode represented as a string, for example 'drwxr-xr-x'.

+Where the first character represents the file entry type:

+* '-' to indicate a "regular" file (S_IFREG) or unknown type
+* 'b' to indicate a block device (S_IFBLK)
+* 'c' to indicate a character device (S_IFCHR)
+* 'd' to indicate a directory (S_IFDIR)
+* 'l' to indicate a symbolic link (S_IFLNK)
+* 'p' to indicate a named-pipe (S_IFIFO)
+* 's' to indicate a socket (S_IFSOCK)

+The SleuthKit specific 'r' type indicator is not used by the dfImageTools project.

+The remaining characters are the read, write and execute permissions for owner, group and other.

+The SleuthKit specific `[-dlr]/` prefix is not used by the dfImageTools project.

+For NTFS dfImageTools currently sets the mode_as_string value to '----------'.

 ## Time values